ishaanam/wallet-fingerprinting/fingerprinting.md

         - round satoshi amount

 ### Dependent Fingerprints

+This group describes fingerprints that are dependent on another piece of information about the transaction that can't be known for certain.

 - Change position in vout
     - the change could be identified by using some of [these](https://en.bitcoin.it/wiki/Privacy#Change_address_detection) heuristics.
     - this would depend on being able to correctly identify the change output